apecout/CUDA-PointPillars/README.md

 ## Model && Data

+This repo is set up for Surcouf Dataset.

-The demo use the velodyne data from KITTI Dataset.
+The demo can use the velodyne data from KITTI Dataset.
 The onnx file can be converted from [pre-trained model](https://drive.google.com/file/d/1wMxWTpU1qUoY3DsCH31WJmvJxcjFXKlm/view) with given script under "./tool".

 ### Prerequisites